Draylar/PDFReaderFX/README.md

 # PDFReaderFX
 A simple PDF reader created with JavaFX.
+To find released versions, click the "release" tab at the top of this page.

-To compile, open the project and use the maven goal compile assembly:single.
-Jar will be hosted soon.
+To compile the project yourself, open it and use the maven goal compile assembly:single.